alexnrod1/tributech-devops-assignment/README.md

 134.122.71.39 keycloak.local
 ```

-As a result, you should be able to access below resources on your browser:
+As a result, you should be able to access below resources in your browser:
 - https://website.local:32438/
 - https://keycloak.local:32438/admin/master/console
 - http://pgadmin.local:30080/